jakutis/httpinvoke/readme.markdown

 * **converters** is an object to convert custom **inputType** and **outputType** values to `"bytearray"` or `"text"`.
 Example: `{"json text": JSON.stringify, "text json": JSON.parse}`.
 If you use custom **inputType**, then there must be at least one converter from that type to `"text"` or `"bytearray"`, and the other way around for **outputType**.
 * **corsExposedHeaders** is an array of HTTP response headers to be extracted in **gotStatus** call.
 Default simple headers like "Content-Type" are always extracted.
 Applicable only for cross-origin requests.
 * **corsCredentials** is a boolean for requesting to send credentials.
 Applicable only for a cross-origin request.
 See Feature Flags section.
 Defaults to `false`.
-* **corsOriginHeader** is a string for the request header name for browsers with buggy CORS implementations (e.g. Android Browser 2.3.7) - which do not send the Origin request header in actual request, defaults to `"X-Httpinvoke-Origin"`, see `dummyserver.js` for an example of server-side part of the workaround implementation.
+* **corsOriginHeader** is a string for the request header name for browsers with buggy CORS implementations (e.g. Android Browser 2.3.7) - which do not send the Origin request header in actual request.
+By default **corsOriginHeader** is not set, as it needs a proper `Access-Control-Allow-Headers` server-side header, see `dummyserver.js` for an example of server-side part of the workaround implementation.

 #### Error Conditions